The Calkins family, originally from Wales then Nova Scotia, settled in the Lubec region about 1830. Some became landholders

 This hotel is the Princeton House, which had a long history of providing lodging.
 It was built by Putham Rolfe in the early 1800s.
 Peter Carle purchased the Princeton House in 1839

 Neil E. McCannell was an enterprising Princeton businessman.
-In addition to his Main Street store, he manufactured and distributed his patented Soda-Licious beverages,
+In addition to his Main Street store, pictured above in 1927, he manufactured and distributed his patented Soda-Licious beverages,

 This 1920s’ photo shows Mansfield’s Sardine Factory in the center; it was taken from the south side of Sawyer’s Cove at the campground also known as Henry’s Point.